zwleileen/emotions-word-game/README.md

 ![Landing page](https://i.imgur.com/XvTuQAg.png)

 - As a user, I want to see the timer counting down so that I know the game has started.
-- As a user, I want to see visual feedback of the word I have selected so that I know my selection has been registered.
+- As a user, I want to see visual feedback of the word I have selected so that I know my selection has been registered. [think about whether to add a submit button]
 - As a user, I want to see feedback on whether the match is correct or wrong, so that I know whether to change my selection.
 - As a user, I want to see that my selection is cleared when the match is wrong, so that I can reselect some of them in my next try.
 - As a user, I want to see how many tries I have left so that I know how many more wrong matches I can afford to make to not lose the game.